FAIRmat-NFDI/nomad-material-processing/docs/how_to/develop.md

-# How to contribute to this plugin

-The NOMAD-material-processing plugin represents a community plugin to share common data schemas, readers and parsers for synthesis data.
-We encourage everyone to contribute to this plugin.
-    general idea: extract general things from your custom schema which should go to the community plugin testing in your own plugin
-    open issue
-    create pull request

 # How to Contribute to the NOMAD-material-processing Plugin

 The **NOMAD-material-processing plugin** is a community-driven effort aimed at providing shared data schemas, readers, and parsers for materials processing data.
 We encourage contributions from all users to help enhance and expand the plugin, making it more robust and broadly applicable.
 If you have any questions or need assistance, feel free to [contact us](../contact.md) — we’re here to help you get involved!